 Water Infiltration Barrier

 Grout acts as a barrier, preventing water from seeping between the tiles and into the underlying structure.
-This helps to prevent water damage, mold growth, and structural issues.
+It also helps to prevent water damage, mold growth, and structural issues.
+Properly sealed and maintained grout is especially important in moisture-prone areas like bathrooms and kitchens to maintain the integrity of the surface over time.
+Without this layer of protection, even minor leaks can lead to costly repairs and compromised indoor air quality.

 Grout Types and Their Maintenance Needs